johnpuddephatt/zerowaste/src/projects/coats.md

   tag: coats
 faqs:
   - summary: What types of coats are you collecting?
-    details:
-      Ideally warm winter coats for all ages groups i.e. childrens through to adult sizes.
+    details: Ideally warm winter coats for all ages groups i.e. baby, children through to adult sizes.
 Fur coats or lightweight rain coats are not accepted.
+We are also collecting fleeces, waterproofs, baby cot sleeping bags, snow suits for babies and young children, pram footmuffs and hats, scarves and gloves.
 We ask that all coats be clean, in good condition and with a functioning zip.
   - summary: Can I post my coat to you?
     details: No, this is not possible for this appeal.
   - summary: When is the closing date for donations?
-    details: The appeal has been extended until the end of March 2023, but temperatures have recently dropped so coats, fleeces & hoodies are needed now.
+    details: The appeal launches on 16th October 2023 with the final date for donations on Friday 26th January 2024.
+All coats will have been distributed by the end February 2024.
   - summary: Do you accept hats, scarves and gloves?
-    details:
-      Yes.
+    details: Yes.
 They must be clean and in good condition and the gloves should be folded into pairs.
   - summary: What happens to the coats, fleeces & hoodies once they have been donated?
     details: Once they have had a quick quality check, donations will be made available to the public as soon as they come in.
-Coats, fleeces & hoodies that have been donated to the Leisure Centres will be collected and distributed to the participating Community Hubs.
+Details of where you can get a coat will be confirmed shortly.
   - summary: Do I have to pay for the coat?
-    details:
-      "People across Leeds have generously donated all these coats for free and so we will be offering them for free. "
+    details: "People across Leeds have generously donated all these coats for free and so we will be offering them for free. "
 facts:
   - title: "**30% of clothing** in wardrobes hasn’t been worn in a year"
-    description:
-      Have you got any winter items you haven't worn for a while that you could donate?
+    description: Have you got any winter items you haven't worn for a while that you could donate?
     image: /assets/images/coat-1.svg
   - title: "**About £1,200 of unworn clothing** sits in every UK home "